WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-    The actual requirements for your installation heavily vary on size of translations managed by Weblate.
+    The actual requirements for your installation heavily vary based on the size of translations managed by Weblate.

 .. _requirements: